MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 > [!IMPORTANT]
 >
 > - As a best practice for security, always use [server-side code to make Microsoft Graph calls](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#middle-tier-access-token-request) or other calls that require passing an access token.
 This helps protect the token from being intercepted or leaked.
 DO NOT return the OBO token to the client because it would then enable the client to make direct calls to Microsoft Graph.
-> - If you're an app developer with two distinct apps registered in AAD and you need separate tokens for each, use OBO to enable communication between the two apps.
+> - If you're an app developer with two distinct apps registered in Azure AD and you need separate tokens for each, use OBO to enable communication between the two apps.
 > - Don’t use `notifySuccess` result to return the token information to the parent page.
 Use `localStorage` to save the token and pass the item key via `notifySuccess`.

 ## Obtain consent